odysseasb12/odysseasb12.github.io/_pages/about.md

 ---

-My name is Odysseas Bouziotis and I am a postgraduate student at the University of Manchester.
+My name is Odysseas Bouziotis and I just completed my postgraduate studies at the University of Manchester.

 ![University of Manchester Logo](/images/Screenshot from 2024-04-08 18-14-26.png){: .align-right width="250px"}

-I am currently studying MSc Robotics and expected to graduate in December 2024 (Course completion in September 2024).
+I studied MSc Robotics and expected to graduate in December 2024 (Course completion in 2nd of September 2024).

 I am a proactive engineer that constantly seeks new challenges to grow both as a person and as a professional.
-I have a strong desire to enhance my knowledge in Computer Vision, Autonomous Systems, Machine Learning (ML), Convolutional Neural Networks (CNNs), and Object Detection.
+I have a strong desire to enhance my knowledge in Autonomous Systems, Control Systems, Embedded Systems, SLAM systems, and Autonomous Navigation.

 More About Me
 ======